-OTHER PAY ELEMENTS: RSUS, RSAS, DEBENTURES, LTIAS, AND STOCK-BASED SALARY
+OTHER PAY ELEMENTS: RSUS, RSAS, DEBENTURES AND RESTRICTED CASH

 RSUs granted as part of the annual incentive vest ratably over 5 years on an annual basis.
-RSAs granted as part of the annual incentive become unrestricted ratably over 5 years on an annual basis.
-Debentures also vest ratably over 5 years on an annual basis and, for debentures awarded in respect of 2022, accumulate interest at a rate of 3%.
-RSUs and RSAs are eligible to receive dividend equivalents at the same time and in the same amount as shareholders.
+Debentures also vest ratably over 5 years on an annual basis and, in recent years, accumulate interest at a rate of 3%.
+RSAs and restricted cash granted as part of the annual incentive become unrestricted ratably over 5 years on an annual basis.
+RSAs receive dividends, which are paid in cash in the same manner as common shares.
+RSUs receive dividend equivalents in the form or either cash or additional units with the same vesting, delivery, timing and other attributes as the underlying units.